saipavansiripuram/React-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-19. ### Differentiate Between Server & Client Side Rendering?
+19. ### Differentiate Between Server and Client Side Rendering?

 Server-side rendering (SSR) and client-side rendering (CSR) are two different approaches used in web development to render content on a webpage.
 Here's a breakdown of the differences between the two: